fossabot/warcode-core/docs/actions/capture.md

 # Capture

-Capture the defeated territory by moving armies into it
+*Capture the defeated territory by moving armies into it*

+When you defeat all armies on a defending territory, you must occupy it by moving armies from the attacking territory.
+The number of armies moved must be at least the same number of dice rolled in the decisive battle.

 ![Capture state diagram](capture.svg)